Hong Kong

 The Jamia Mosque is a mosque in Mid-Levels, Hong Kong.
 The mosque is the oldest mosque in Hong Kong.
 The neighbouring streets Mosque Street and Mosque Junction are named after this mosque.
 Mufti Abdul Zaman is the main Imam of this Mosque and he leads prayers and taraweeh in the month of Ramadan.

-The mosque was built in 1890 on a piece of land leased by the British Hong Kong government for 999 years.
+The mosque was built in 1890 on a piece of land leased by the English Hong Kong government for 999 years.
 The treaty for the land was granted on 23 December 1850.
 Initially and the mosque was named Mohammedan Mosque.
 Extension of the building took place in 1915 which made the mosque into a larger building.
 After World War II and the mosque was renamed Jamia Mosque.

 The mosque has a rectangular shape with an arched main entrance and Arabic-style arched windows on all sides.